facereviewer/gattemoos-ng/README.md

 1. **How do I unban a blacklisted user from my bot?**

-To unban someone you need their Telegram User ID (preferred) or username/profile name.
+To unban someone, you need their Telegram User ID (preferred) or username/profile name.
 If you have a name you can use `./util/blacklist.py find` to search your bot's database for the user record.

 You can then run `./util/blacklist.py unban 12345678` to remove the ban.

+2. **How do I whitelist a user for my bot?**

+To whitelist someone, you need their Telegram User ID or their username.
+The username will only work after they've already tried joining once.
+Keep in mind that all bots currently use the same database records, so keep that in mind if you're running multiple bots.

-2. **How do I demote somone I promoted to mod/admin at some point?**
+3. **How do I demote somone I promoted to mod/admin at some point?**

 If you already have an User ID in mind, proceed below.
 Otherwise you can either use the find utility like explained above or run